saargunam-eng/platform-lab/python-experiments/k8s-pods/README.md

 - On macOS, if `pip install` fails due to an externally-managed environment, prefer creating a venv as shown above.

 ---

-If you'd like, I can add a short `CONTRIBUTING.md` or a couple of inline comments explaining each function for learning.
-Which would you prefer next?